-2021 -Through congressional appropriations related to the COVID-19 pandemic, the Fund began administering programs related to emergency rental and homeowners assistance on behalf of the State.
+2021 -Through congressional appropriations related to the COVID-19 pandemic, the Fund began administering programs related to emergency rental and homeowner assistance on behalf of the State.
 The Fund received the State's allocation of \$200,000,000 to administer the rental assistance program (MRAP).
 An additional \$152,000,000 was allocated to the State for rental assistance and \$50,000,000 in homeowner assistance funds.
-To date, the Fund received \$60,800,000 of the rental assistance allocation for the Rental Assistance Program (ERA2) and \$5,000,000 of the homeowner's assistance allocation for the Homeowners Assistance Fund (HAF).